drgzkr/GSBS_GUI/README.md

 ## Usage
 Simply run run_gsbs_gui.py

-Can perform GSBS if the path of a 2d numpy array of shape (ntimepoints,nchannels) is inputted with the given the parameters.
+- Can perform GSBS if the path of a 2d numpy array of shape (ntimepoints,nchannels) is entered with the given parameters.
-Can also display results of a GSBS object if saved after running.
+- Can also display results of a saved GSBS object.

-If you have as many images as there are timepoints in your data with 1-1 correspondance, and the images are named 'n.jpg', can show images before and after each boudnary.
+- If you have as many images as there are timepoints in your data with 1-1 correspondance, and the images are named 'n.jpg', can show images before and after each boudnary.

 ![image](https://github.com/user-attachments/assets/74192d8d-0f8e-45fd-94a0-848ba51d13e4)